Critical illness insurance because the risks are real

 Companies will sell policies to people in their 20s and 30s.
 But the Association believes the best ages are between 40 and 55.
 The risk of being diagnosed with cancer before age 65 or 70 starts increasing.
 That is especially true for women.

-And finally, Tip #3 - How much insurance should I buy?
+Tip #3 - How much insurance should I buy?

 You can buy a policy that pays $10,000.
 Or, you can buy one that pays $50,000, $100,000 or even more.
 The Association suggests you consider coverage equal to between 6 and 18 months of rent or mortgage payments.
 That will generally cover costs not covered by your health insurance.
 And it will pay rent or mortgage payments so you can focus on treatments and recovery, not on how you’ll pay bills.